Empire of

 The Imperial Standard rises with every new citizen who swears the Oath of Quiet Dominion.
 These halls record titles, orders, and decrees in a living chronicle of a nation of intent rather than territory.

-Portal Status: Open to Aspirants
+Portal Status: Closed to applicants

 Mandate & Vision